Useful Notes: Vladimir Lenin

 - Egopolis: As mentioned above, Lenin's personality cult was implemented by Stalin.
 Lenin himself was strictly against all forms of hero-worship.
 After his death, Stalin renamed the city of Saint-Petersberg into Leningrad (and the city would retain its former name after the Cold War ended).

 - The Empire: Stamped out the remnants of one, created another.
-Lenin's Soviet Union and the one remembered are wildly different, however — the USSR of the 1920s was "the three Russias" (Russia, Ukraine, Belarus) and territories that would later be divided and renamed, largely in Central Asia (Uzbekistan, Armenia, etc.).
+Lenin's Soviet Union and the one remembered are somewhat different, however — the USSR of the 1920s was "the three Russias" (Russia, Ukraine, Belarus) and territories that would later be divided and renamed, largely in Central Asia (Uzbekistan, Armenia, etc.).
 Latvia, Lithuania, and Estonia were under Soviet control and named as SSRs in the 1940s.
 The Eastern Bloc (nations not not extensions of the Soviet Union but not formal Soviet Socialist Republics) emerged after World War II.